ManjulathaSiddantham/Contact_Management_App/README.md

 *Usage*

-Open the app in your browser at http://localhost:3000/.
+Open the app in your browser at: http://localhost:3000/.

 Enter a contact name and email, then click Add button.